Amid Utah’s smoke-filled skies, here are tips to protect your health

 SALT LAKE CITY (ABC4) – As out-of-state wildfire smoke moves into Utah and creates smoky skies, health officials are warning residents to take precautions.

-As of noon Friday, Salt Lake City has the worst air quality in the world, according to IQAir.
+Early Friday afternoon, Salt Lake City had the worst air quality in the world, according to IQAir.

 Salt Lake County Health Department’s air quality experts are warning that even if you are not in immediate proximity to a fire, smoke can impact your health, especially if you have an underlying health condition.